virtual-labs/lab-image-processing-test-iiith/README.md

     git clone https://github.com/virtual-labs/ph3-lab-mgmt.git
     ```

-2. If required, make changes to the lab-descriptor.json in the lab repository to update the experiment repositories and their respective tags (version).
+2. Only one [image-airthmetic-test](https://github.com/virtual-labs/exp-image-arithmetic-test-iiith) experiment is part of the lab and its tag (version) should be modified to the latest release of the repo in the `lab-descriptor.json` file in the cloned lab directory.

 3. Navigate to the lab management repository and install all necessary dependencies:
     ```
     cd ph3-lab-mgmt